Daemen English program graduates have a high track record of being employed or accepted into graduate school within six months of graudation.

-- English Club offers engaging activities, including poetry slams, the Shakespeare Banquet, and literary weekend trips.
+- English club offers engaging activities, including poetry slams, the Shakespeare banquet, and literary weekend trips.

-Travel to England through our literature of London class and explore popular sites, including Shakespeare’s Globe Theatre, Charles Dickens’ former residence, the Tower of London, the London Eye and Westminster Abbey.
+Travel to England through our literature of London class and explore popular sites, including Shakespeare’s Globe Theatre, Charles Dickens’ former residence, the Tower of London, the London Eye, and Westminster Abbey.
 Gain a critical awareness of English culture through this valuable study abroad experience.

 Graduates of our English program gain valuable communication and critical thinking skills that employers prize.
-They are prepared to meet the changing demands of the workplace and succeed in a variety of professional fields or advanced graduate programs.
+They are prepared to meet the changing demands of the workplace and succeed in a variety of professional fields and advanced graduate programs.

 - Social media manager

 - Web content developer